 The five-part Masterpiece series opens with an older man’s voiceover recollecting the summer of 1943, a time when his mother fancied a man other than his father, and when thousands of strangers from America bumped up against his tiny village in Northern Island.
 Set in World War II, My Mother and Other Strangers explores the culture clash between the local Irish and the Americans stationed at a U.S. Army Air Force Base, and the tensions within a marriage and family of five.

-The miniseries – which premiered in 2017 – receives a marathon broadcast encore on THIRTEEN, Saturday, May 23, from 1 – 6 p.m.
-THIRTEEN members can stream the series on-demand with the member benefit THIRTEEN Passport.
+On New Year’s Eve, the miniseries – which premiered in 2017 – receives a marathon encore broadcast on THIRTEEN, beginning December 31 at 11:30 p.m.
+It livestreams at thirteen.org/live and THIRTEEN Members can watch any time on-demand with the Member benefit THIRTEEN Passport.

 Hattie Morahan (Sense and Sensibility) stars as Englishwoman Rose Coyne, mother to Emma, Kate and Francis.
 Owen McDonnell (An Klondike) is her loving husband Michael, a Northern Irishman who realizes he never lived up to her dreams after first winning her heart in England.
 Into their lives steps Aaron Staton (Mad Men) as Captain Ronald Dreyfuss, the honorable American officer who upends Rose’s emotions.